Seahawks' Jamal Adams fined $50K for latest actions against concussion doctor

 “Watching the replay, I am thankful for your patience knowing I wasn’t myself in that moment.
 You’re a real one and you serve a great purpose that benefits the NFL and so many players.
 Prioritizing player’s health is essential.
 Much respect to you.”

-Adams was injured on a play when he was struck in the helmet by the knee of Giants quarterback Daniel Jones and forced to leave after playing just nine snaps.
+Adams was injured on a play when he was struck in the helmet by the knee of Giants quarterback Daniel Jones in the first quarter and forced to leave after playing just nine snaps.

-Seahawks coach Pete Carroll said after the game that Adams “will be fine” but acknowledged he was frustrated that he couldn’t continue to play in what was his first game since Sept.
+Seahawks coach Pete Carroll said after the Giants game that Adams “will be fine” but acknowledged he was frustrated that he couldn’t continue to play in what was his first game since Sept.
 12, 2022.

 “He was in the tank over it because he just wanted to keep playing,’’ Carroll said later that week on his radio show on Seattle Sports 710.